fuma-nama/discord-bot-template/README.md

 Please make sure all environment variables are all settled before running the command.

-Learn More about Prisma ORM from their [documentation](https://orm.drizzle.team/docs/quick-start).
+Learn More about Drizzle ORM from their [documentation](https://orm.drizzle.team/docs/quick-start).

 ## Project Structure